MBtech/white-paper/book-ratings.md

 33. The Long Cosmos (by Terry Pratchett and Stephen Baxter): 6.5/10
 34. The Hunger Games (by Suzanne Collins): 7/10
 35. Catching Fire (Book 2 of The Hunger Games by Suzanne Collins): 6.5/10
+36. Mockingjay (Book 3 of The Hunger Games by Suzanne Collins): 6/10
+37. How They Rule the World: The 22 Secret Strategies of Global Power (by Pedro Baños): 7/10

 <div class="pagination">
   {% if site.owner.linkedin %}